-In everyday life and in your career, it helps to approach large projects step by step.
-This is how microlearning works: Small chunks of learning create real transfer of knowledge!
-Check out examples of microlearning now – as an alternative to complex instructions in daily life and as an online accompaniment for training.
+In everyday life and in your career, it helps to approach large projects in small steps.
+This is also how microlearning works: Small learning bites create real learning transfer!
+Check out examples of microlearning now – as an alternative to complex instructions in daily life and as online support for training.

 Update September 2020